Video Game Review: Life is Strange: Before the Storm, Episode 3

 This episode, which feels shorter in length and faster in pace than the previous episodes, portrays Rachel’s final moments — and Chloe’s narrative which parallels it — as the life of a smart but troubled teen girl.
 The problem with this is that as the proverbial Laura Palmer of the series, there’s a gap between who you see in Before the Storm and her destiny in the original series.

 This creates a bit of a disconnect, and it seems strange that the smart person seen here would make the catastrophic series of choices that lead to her murder in the original game.
 If you didn’t know about Life is Strange‘s plot and were told those were the choices she made that led to her death, it wouldn’t feel totally in step.

-It’s not like Laura Palmer from Twin Peaks (which is one of the clear inspirations of the series), whose final week was captured in the prequel film Fire Walk with Me and clearly demonstrates someone spiraling out of control.
+It’s not like Palmer from Twin Peaks (which is one of the clear inspirations of the series), whose final week was captured in the prequel film Fire Walk with Me, which clearly demonstrates someone spiraling out of control.
 Rachel never descends into that level of chaos, which makes it somewhat difficult to connect the dots between Before the Storm and the main series.